fufuok/utils/xsync/DOC.md

 func (m *Map) Range(f func(key string, value interface{}) bool)
 ```

-Range calls f sequentially for each key and value present in the map\.
-If f returns false\, range stops the iteration\.
+Range calls f sequentially for each key and value present in the map.
+If f returns false, range stops the iteration.

-Range does not necessarily correspond to any consistent snapshot of the Map's contents: no key will be visited more than once\, but if the value for any key is stored or deleted concurrently\, Range may reflect any mapping for that key from any point during the Range call\.
+Range does not necessarily correspond to any consistent snapshot of the Map's contents: no key will be visited more than once, but if the value for any key is stored or deleted concurrently, Range may reflect any mapping for that key from any point during the Range call.

-It is safe to modify the map while iterating it\.
-However\, the concurrent modification rule apply\, i\.e\. the changes may be not reflected in the subsequently iterated entries\.
+It is safe to modify the map while iterating it.
+However, the concurrent modification rule apply, i.e. the changes may be not reflected in the subsequently iterated entries.

 ### func \(\*Map\) Size